tigerfanxiao/python_jupyter/Docker.md

 # Container

-containers are isolated execution environment that let us quickly and efficiently deploy exact copies of our desired environments.
+Containers are isolated execution environment that let us quickly and efficiently deploy exact copies of our desired environments.
 This is done by virtualizing at the operating system-level and isolating any libraries and applications within the container.

 **Bare Metal**: No virtualization - the application or service is deployed directly onto the machine